Skip to content

 // instance variables

-Thread[] tasks = null; // the threads
+Thread[] tâches=null; // threads

-Object synchro = new Object(); // a thread synchronization object
+Object synchro=new Object(); // a thread synchronization object

 // increment

-private void increment(){
+private void incrémente(){

-// critical section
+// review section

 synchronized(synchro){